 What is the Keto Diet?

 A keto diet is a way of eating that focuses on consuming lots of healthy fat, some protein, and a few carbohydrates.
-Carbohydrates are commonly used by the body as an energy source.
+The body commonly uses carbohydrates as an energy source.
 In a state of genuine ketosis, the liver converts fat that has been stored into ketones that the body needs as fuel.
 The objective of the ketogenic diet is to reach this state of ketosis.

 What is the Paleo Diet?

-The paleo diet, which is sometimes called the “caveman diet,” is based on the idea that eating certain foods that early humans could find will be best for your health.
+The paleo diet sometimes called the “caveman diet,” is based on the idea that eating certain foods that early humans could find will be best for your health.
 One of the main ideas behind the paleo diet is that the way modern food is made, processed, and distributed is bad for people’s health.

 For those on the Paleo diet, these four staples are off-limits, along with processed sugar and most forms of dairy.
 Most people think of paleo as more than simply a diet; they consider it as a lifestyle.

 You may be looking for healthy diets if you want to change the way you live.
-At the moment, Paleo and Keto diets are very popular.
+At the moment, Paleo and Keto diets are trendy.
 They both try to get you to eat less and pay more attention to what you eat.